Before hitting the smoker or grill with a steak or other beef cut, take it over the top with this delicious wet rub seasoning paste.

 1) Prep.
 Mix everything together in a bowl.
 Store in a jar for use later or proceed to the next step if you plan to use it now.

 2) Dry brine the meat hours in advance.
 When it is time to use the rub, you can use it straight, or mix 1 part of the dry rub with 1 part water to make a paste.
-(Note: This recipe used to be made by mixing with oil, but we discovered that the herbs dissolve much better in water).
+(Note: You can use oil, but the herbs dissolve better in water).

 3) Cook.
 Pat the meat dry with paper towels, pour the paste on and rub it in.
 You can cook right away.